 If you are looking for a family-friendly hotel near Joshua Tree, check out the Top Picks for Families on Booking.com.

 Another fun option for families is one of the Joshua Tree National Park campgrounds.
 Many of the Joshua Tree campgrounds are in super-fun locations nestled in-and-around the unique rock formations.
 Kids will love climbing and exploring the rocks around your campsite.

 Approximately 80% of the sites in the Joshua Tree National Park campgrounds are available by reservation only.
 The remaining sites are on a first-come, first-serve basis.
 Competition for these Joshua Tree campsites is fierce on weekends, holidays and springtime.

 Before booking your Joshua Tree accommodations, get the lay of the land with a Joshua Tree National Park Map.

 Best Time to go to Joshua Tree National Park

 The best time to visit Joshua Tree park is between October and May.

 The peak season for Joshua Tree is between February and May, as the summer months are too hot.
-During this time, be sure to have advance reservations and to enter the park as early as possible each day to ensure a parking spot.
+During this time, be sure to have a kid-friendly place to stay pre-booked and to enter the park as early as possible each day to ensure a parking spot.